SETU-AIML-2026/AIML-Evolution/topic-02-responsible-ai/unit-02-lab/archive-01-week2-lab/archive-01-week2-lab.md

 # Week 2 Lab Files

-The lending dataset and its four bias mechanisms, fairness metrics in numpy, the Bias & Fairness Explorer, SHAP and LIME, four mitigations compared, and the guided notebook.
+The lending dataset and its four bias mechanisms.